zeroluck/docs/sources/articles/social-login-google.md

         return True    # or return False
 ```

-6. _gplus_client_configuration_attribute_ - Optional property to specify client entry attribute name
+6. __gplus_client_configuration_attribute__ - Optional property to
+specify the client entry attribute name which can override
-    which can override `gplus_client_secrets_file file` content.
-It can be used in cases when all
+`gplus_client_secrets_file file` content.
+It can be used in cases when
-    clients should use separate `gplus_client_secrets.json` configuration.
+all clients should use a separate `gplus_client_secrets.json`
+configuration.

 ## Testing